- Do you have a BA, BS or BEd degree in another subject and want to become a teacher?

 Information about the doctoral studies at the School of Education

-Bachelor's degree (B.Ed.) in preschool teacher education, in general with a first-class grade (7.25) or above.
+Bachelor's degree (B.Ed.) in preschool teacher education, with a first-class grade (7.25) or above.

 - CV